Taguig City University: History

 Lack of classrooms did not deter the holding of graduate school classes.
 The graduate program in Master of Arts in Teaching major in Mathematics, Filipino, English and Social Sciences were lumped together as a common major.
 It paved the way to the development of the Master of Arts in Educational Management, while holding classes in a secluded and secured room at Sunshine Mall Taguig.

 School year 2009-2010 reflected the metamorphosis of youthful Taguig City University, because in June all classes from undergraduate to graduate programs started to be held at the new main building of TCU; the rest became part of history.

 On TCU's first year of operation, 2006–2007, the university was under the stewardship of the vice president for Academic Affairs, Tess Umali.
 The organization of the university and construction of the TCU main building were the highlights of this period.
 In 2007–2010, the first TCU president was vice mayor George Elias.
 During his term the construction of the main building was completed and curricular offerings were expanded.
 Year 2010 to the early part of 2011, TCU was under the reigns of Bro.
 Rolando Dizon who became instrumental in creating four schools: Graduate Studies; Education, Arts and Sciences; Engineering, Technology and Computer Sciences; Management, Entrepreneurship, and Criminology.

 On April 4, 2011, Mayor Ma.
 Laarni "Lani" L. Cayetano installed Atty.
 Lutgardo B. Barbo as the third president of TCU.
 He is a former governor of Eastern Samar and secretary of the Philippine Senate.
 He was president of the Philippine Normal University, 2006–2010.

-At present, TCU has seven (7) colleges, namely, College of Arts and Sciences (CAS), College of Business Management (CBM), College of Criminal Justice (CCJ), College of Education (COE), College of Engineering and Technology (CET), College of Hospitality and Tourism Management (CHTM), and College of Information and Communication Technology (CICT) and Graduate School (GS).